camunda/issues/README.md

 # Welcome to Camunda Issues

 In this repository you can get an overview of key features we are currently working on (or planning to work on in the near future).
-Please don't hesitate to comment any questions for feedback you have directly on the respective issues.
+Please don't hesitate to comment any questions or feedback you have directly on the respective issues.